tessadgreen/cellfate/README.md

     'CelltypeY', containing the y-coor of locations of the cell type, (e.g. 'OctY' or 'SoxY') for both the first and second cell types.

-- cell_density_fun.py: contains the function to calculate densities of different types of cells in different bins at different times.
+- cell_density_fun.py: contains the functions to calculate densities of different types of cells in different bins at different times.

+- cell_density_object.py: contains a class to put the follwing items into an object
+    1) the dataframe of the process cell density data
+    2) information of the size of a nulcues, num of bins and total time step of the data

 - model.py: contains the functions to solve ODE for our model and to calculate likelihood function